Trilateration using Unlabeled Path or Loop Lengths: Idea Overview

 \subsection{Path measurements included}

-Suppose next, that we want to look at data sets that include edge lengths, but also may include path lengths.
+Suppose next that we want to look at data sets that may include path lengths in addition to edge lengths.
 In this case can trilateration still work?
 This is a much harder problem.
 In particular, suppose we find a subset of $D$ measurements that are consistent with the edges of a $K_{d+2}$ subgraph.
-It is conceivable that there is some adversarial, oddball set of $D$ paths among the $n$ points that, for all configurations, can be misinterpreted a consistent collection of $D$ measurements from the edges of a $K_{d+2}$.
-Theorem~\ref{thm:bk-linear-s} and Proposition~\ref{prop:simplex2} are no longer sufficient, as now, we are not guaranteed that we are just looking at a subset of edge measurements.
+It is conceivable that there is some adversarial, oddball set of $D$ paths among the $n$ points that, for all configurations, can be misinterpreted as a consistent collection of $D$ measurements from the edges of a $K_{d+2}$.
+Theorem~\ref{thm:bk-linear-s} and Proposition~\ref{prop:simplex2} are no longer sufficient, as now we are not guaranteed that we are just looking at a subset of edge measurements.

 To answer these questions, we need a better understanding of the behaviour of more general linear maps applied to edge lengths over $K_n$.
 (Recall, a path length is just some sum of edge lengths.)
 We do this by introducing a new variety, $L_{d,n}$, called the unsquared measurement variety.
 We study its group of linear automorphisms (so we can apply Theorem~\ref{thm:prin2}) and study which linear maps have images with deficient dimension images (so we can apply Theorem~\ref{thm:prin1}).
-We have relegated this technical study of these automorphism groups to its own dedicated paper~\cite{loopsAlg}.
+We have relegated this technical study of these linear automorphism groups to its own dedicated paper~\cite{loopsAlg}.
 With this in hand, we then argue in this paper that trilateration can still work!